-What will the metaverse will (and won’t) be, according to 28 experts
+What the metaverse will (and won’t) be, according to 28 experts

 Not fully virtual

-John Hanke, CEO of Pokémon Go creator Niantic:
+John Hanke, CEO of Pokémon Go creator Niantic

 We imagine the metaverse as reality made better, a world infused with magic, stories, and functionality at the intersection of the digital and physical worlds.
 Through it, we think there is the potential to make people and society better by nudging us to get out, exercise, and rediscover the physical world around us.

-Carolina Arguelles Navas, Global Product Marketing, Augmented Reality, Snap:
+Carolina Arguelles Navas, Global Product Marketing, Augmented Reality, Snap

 Rather than building the “metaverse,” a separate and fully virtual reality that is disconnected from the physical world, we are focused on augmenting reality, not replacing it.
 We believe AR–or computing overlaid on the world around us–has a smoother path to mass adoption, but will also be better for the world than a fully virtual world.
 From reimagining entertainment to redefining the way we shop, AR is already changing the way we live our daily lives, and there are countless creative and useful experiences yet to be invented.

-Urho Konttori, cofounder and CTO of AR/VR headset maker Varjo:
+Urho Konttori, cofounder and CTO of AR/VR headset maker Varjo

 We believe that the metaverse will fundamentally change the way we use technology to interact with each other.
 The best version of it will be based in reality, meaning users will be able to digitize their actual physical surroundings and interact with each other as lifelike human images as opposed to cartoonish avatars in pre-built virtual worlds.
 Empowering people with the tools they need to seamlessly bridge the real world with the unlimited flexibility of the virtual world will ultimately pave the way for all of us to teleport to anyone’s environment around the world.
 In the reality-based metaverse, we will be able to more effectively design products of the future, meet and collaborate with our colleagues far away, and experience any remote place in real-time.

-Catherine Allen, CEO of immersive tech research consultancy Limina Immersive:
+Catherine Allen, CEO of immersive tech research consultancy Limina Immersive

 I think many people have absorbed the sci-fi concept of “the metaverse” being this idea of humans spending much of their waking hours living in a parallel virtual reality, having jobs there, property, businesses, education–even romantic relationships.
 The public, by and large, when asked, want immersive technology to improve their day-to-day quality of life on this physical earth.
 Personally, the more time I spend in VR, the more in awe I am at how well optimized our bodies and minds are to this physical earth.
 If we ditch these scifi assumptions and come to the idea of “the metaverse” with fresh eyes, then a world of exciting possibilities awaits.
 I prefer to think of the metaverse as simply bringing our bodies into the internet.